vipulnaik/wikipediaviews/README.md

   Associated retrieval file: retrieval/pagelistretrieval.inc

-* alternatemonthspecificationmethods.inc: This file has the HTML for ways of providing lists of months without having to check boxes.
+* alternateMonthSpecificationMethods.inc: This file has the HTML for ways of providing lists of months without having to check boxes.

   Included in: multiplemonthsdataentry.inc

   Associated retrieval file: retrieval/monthlistretrieval.inc

-* advancedoptions.inc: This file has the HTML for advanced options, mostly relating to how much querying to do and how to display the results.
+* advancedOptions.inc: This file has the HTML for advanced options, mostly relating to how much querying to do and how to display the results.